Savasdotexe/namenaddress-column/src/README.txt

-Full address column
+Name & Address column
 ===================

-This add-on adds two new columns called "Sender (@)" and "Recipient (@)" in message list containing full, raw addresses of sender and recipient instead of just names like in default columns.
+This add-on adds a new column called "Sender (@)" in message list containing full and raw address of sender to try and slim down the columns.

-This add-on is reimplementation of "Show address only" which stopped working in Thunderbird 78.
-This add-on source is based on "SFreq" by Jorg K.
+Forked from 'Full address column' add-on, by lkosson.